git/git.github.io/rev_news/drafts/edition-19.md

 error impossible.

-One example of that is what happens when we detach from a series or check out a new series with uncommited changes.
+One example of that is what happens when we detach from a series or check out a new series with uncommitted changes.
 First he had designed git-series to use only one staged and working version for a repository, so in this case he would have needed an error message to explain that you could lose some data and perhaps something like